-The Centre works in complementarity and synergy with the Language Policy Unit of the Council of Europe and the European Charter for Regional or Minority Languages, thereby offering a comprehensive approach to languages and language education.
-Specifically, the ECML can offer to provide follow-up support to issues highlighted in language education through the Language Policy Profiles and/or the country monitoring reports relating to the Charter.
+The Centre works in complementarity and synergy with the Education department of the Council of Europe and the European Charter for Regional or Minority Languages, offering a comprehensive approach to languages and language education.
+For example, the ECML can offer to provide follow-up support for language education issues highlighted through the country monitoring reports relating to the Charter.